ontola/argu-docs/src/dashboards_and_widgets.md

 # Dashboards and Widgets

 Dashboards are overview pages that contain Widgets.
 As administrator, you can control which widgets are placed here, what they look like and in what order they are arranged.
-An example of a Dashboard is the [Helpdesk page](/argu/help), which contains a search widget, a new-item widget and a collection widget.

 ## Creating and editing widgets